-2.1.
-Title and Author Information
+2.1 Title and Author Information

 The article title appears centered at the top of the first page.
 The title font is 16 point, bold.
 The rules for capitalizing the title are the same as for sentences; only the first word, proper nouns, and acronyms should be capitalized.
-Avoid using acronyms in the title, unless they are widely understood.
-Consider the possibility that people outside your area of expertise might read your article.
+Avoid using acronyms in the title.
+Keep in mind that people outside your area of expertise might read your article.
 Appendix A contains more about acronyms.